cfhamlet/os-pywf/README.md

 ```

-## Command line
+## Commands

 ``os-pywf`` command can be used after installation.
-There are several subcommands can be used.
-You can get help information of subcommands with ``--help`` option.
+You can get help information with ``--help`` option.
 Global settings of Workflow can be specified, ENVs is not supported yet.

 The subcommands with *planning* tag will be developed later, can not be used right now.